Raising the ClaSS of Streaming Time Series Segmentation: Background and Definitions

 \subsection{Classification Score Profile}

-ClaSS is based on the idea of Classification Score Profile (ClaSP), as introduced for batch TS segmentation in~\cite{Schfer2021ClaSPT}.
-We briefly recapitulate the idea of ClaSP.
-In Section 3, we will describe how ClaSS efficiently computes ClaSP to address the streaming case.
+ClaSS is based on the idea of the self-supervised TSS algorithm ''Classification Score Profile'' (ClaSP), as introduced for the batch setting in~\cite{Schfer2021ClaSPT}.
+We briefly recapitulate the concept of ClaSP.
+In Section 3, we describe how ClaSS efficiently computes ClaSP to address the streaming case.

-\begin{definition} Given a TS $T$, $|T| = n$ and a subsequence width $w$, a \textsc{ClaSP} is a real-valued sequence of length $n-w+1$, in which the $i$-th value is the cross-validation score $c \in [0,1]$ of a classifier trained on a binary classification problem with overlapping labelled subsequences [($T_{1,w}, \textbf{0}$), \dots, ($T_{i-w+1,i}, \textbf{0}$), ($T_{i-w+2,i+1}, \textbf{1}$), \dots ($T_{n-w+1,n}, \textbf{1}$)], with labels $0$ and $1$. \end{definition}
+\begin{definition} Given a TS $T$, $|T| = n$ and a subsequence width $w$, a ClaSP is a real-valued sequence of length $n-w+1$, in which the $i$-th value is the cross-validation score $c \in [0,1]$ of a classifier trained on a binary classification problem with overlapping labelled subsequences [($T_{1,w}, \textbf{0}$), \dots, ($T_{i-w+1,i}, \textbf{0}$), ($T_{i-w+2,i+1}, \textbf{1}$), \dots ($T_{n-w+1,n}, \textbf{1}$)], with labels $0$ and $1$. \end{definition}

-Conceptually, a \textsc{ClaSP} is the result of a sequence of self-supervised TS classifications, summarized in a profile that annotates $T$, where every offset (or split point) $i$ reports how well a TS classifier can differentiate the left from the right subsequences (see Figure~\ref{fig:class_example} bottom).
-A TS classifier is a function learned from a set of labelled TS (the training data) which takes an unlabelled TS as input, and outputs a label as a prediction.
-Self-supervised learning is a form of unsupervised learning in which the data generates the supervision (labels).
-ClaSP combines both concepts to quantify the homogeneity of potential segmentations as a profile.
+Conceptually, a ClaSP is the result of a sequence of self-supervised TS classifications, summarized in a profile that annotates $T$, where every offset (or split point) $i$ reports how well a TS classifier can differentiate the left from the right subsequences (see Figure~\ref{fig:class_example} bottom).
+ClaSP quantifies the heterogeneity between potential segments as a profile.

 The main drawback of ClaSP is its high runtime complexity of $\mathcal{O}(n^2)$.
 Directly applying it for the streaming case on high-frequency streams with a sliding window (of length $d$) is impracticable, as it requires $\mathcal{O}(d^2)$ computations for each new observation in the TS stream $S$.
 Furthermore, such an approach would force the method to take decisions on CPs only based on the current sliding window, which leads to false positives.